 3 reasons why we don't need to be millionaires to retire early

-1. Three years of living expenses in short term savings
+1. [Almost] four years of living expenses in short term savings

-Upon retirement, we’ll have a solid three years of living expenses in our Ally savings account.
 Living off of this cash will allow our investments to grow during the onset of our post-retirement life.
-We won't begin to withdraw from our investment accounts until our savings dwindles down to the point where all that remains is reasonable emergency saving.
+We won't begin to withdraw from our investment accounts until our savings dwindle down to the point where all that remains is reasonable emergency saving.